-Lubna Haque, associate professor of Chemistry at College of DuPage, has been named the Overall Outstanding Faculty Member for 2013-2014.
+Chris Miller, associate professor of Speech at College of DuPage, has been named the Overall Outstanding Faculty Member for 2014-2015.

-Representing the Health and Sciences Division, Haque will receive a $1,000 award from the College of DuPage Foundation, which annually recognizes outstanding teaching achievement at the College.
+Representing the Liberal Arts Division, Miller will receive a $1,000 award from the College of DuPage Foundation, which annually recognizes outstanding teaching achievement.

 College of DuPage

 (630) 942-2800 (Main)